-This year’s award were presented by ESA Director of Human Spaceflight and Robotic Exploration Dr David Parker at the National Student Space Conference 2017.
+This year’s awards were presented by ESA Director of Human Spaceflight and Robotic Exploration Dr David Parker at the National Student Space Conference 2017.

 Student of the Year: Alex Clarry

 This award honours outstanding contributions to the student space community this year.
 This student made the most significant impact as a whole, and has demonstrated excellent leadership ability, dedication, hard work, or persistence.

 Alex has been incredibly hard working this year, producing graphics, designing this year’s conference programme, handling social media and our email newsletter, and attending outreach events.
 He has been very active member of the team and gone above and beyond.
 He is a pleasure to work with and well deserving of this award.